 Niki de Saint Phalle & Jean Tinguely in the Parisian workshop, March 1967 – Extract from l’EXPRESS, photograph Christian Taillandier

-In the meantime Jean Tinguely was in producing 6 threatening machines.
+In the meantime Jean Tinguely was producing 6 machines that “threatened” Niki’s whimsical sculptures.

 Once the two artists completed their sculptures, the Paradis Fantastique composed itself of: